jnguyennz/jnotes/_posts/2025-02-24-qemu-on-chromebook.md

-Recently I changed to use to chromebook daily, because macbook is too expensive for me to afford it.
+Recently I changed to use to chromebook daily now and enjoy using a different operating system so far.
-I don't have job now.

-As I am learning, I use chromebook.

-I found that jgrasp String.format on linux on chromebook has different format comparing the String.format on windows.

-I need to create the virtual machine to test it.
-Since I only have chromebook, so I need to install virtual machine on chromebook
+Here are my experience to use qemu on chromebook linux.

 Step 1: Install the virtual qemu software